 Moreover, always double-check if the dealer actually contacted the DVLA.
 Do not assume they did it.
 You can also inform the DVLA yourself for safety.
 It’s easy and gives peace of mind.
 The DVLA car sale stays the same.
 It does not matter who buys your car.
 So, always follow the steps.

-Go to the DVLA’s website.
-Next, find the “Tell DVLA about selling your vehicle” page.
-It asks for your V5C logbook number.
-Moreover, fill in the details about the buyer.
-Online DVLA car sale service sends you an instant confirmation.
-It will prove you told them at the right time.
+First, visit DVLA’s official website.
+Then, look for the page named “Tell DVLA about selling your vehicle”.
+You need to provide your V5C logbook number there.
+In addition, give the information about the buyer.
+The online DVLA car sale service gives you an immediate confirmation.
+This will be your evidence that you informed them at the right time.

-The new owner then gets their V5C in the post.
-On the other end, you are free from any parking tickets, road tax, or other charges.
-That’s why finishing the DVLA car sale process matters.
-You don’t want to face problems after the car is gone.
-It’s all about doing it properly from the start.
+The next owner receives their V5C through the letterbox.
+Meanwhile, you are released from any outstanding parking fines, road tax, or other fees.
+This is why it is important to complete the DVLA car sale process.
+You don’t want any issues after the car has been sold.
+It’s all about doing it right from the very beginning.

 1. Take pictures of the log book before handing it over.